Corporate Governance

 Enhancing dialogue with shareholders and investors | |

-(i) Continued BoD improvements | Status of improvements based on the previous fiscal year's effectiveness evaluation |
+ix.
+Continued BoD improvements | Status of improvements based on the previous fiscal year's effectiveness evaluation |

 Approach to the CEO Succession Plan

-The BoD and Executive Nomination Meeting meet on a regular basis to review the list of essential qualities and skills required of the CEO, which may include removing and adding items, in consideration of perception of current trends, changes in the business environment surrounding the Company, and the future direction of the Group's business strategies.
+The Board of Directors and Governance and Executive Nomination Meeting meet on a regular basis to review the list of essential qualities and skills required of the CEO, which may include removing and adding items, in consideration of perception of current trends, changes in the business environment surrounding the Company, and the future direction of the Group’s business strategies.

 Abilities required of the SUBARU Group's CEO